Gatorrante/FlappySonic/README.md

 - **Main Branch:** Contains Sonic's version of the game.
 - **Link_version Branch:** Contains Link's version of the game.
+- **flappyBird_mechanics Branch:** Contains a faithful recreation of Flappy Bird with the original character.

 <details>
   <summary>Leer en Español</summary>